josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🌸_Digitally_Women/🦑_Krakens_Against_Spycops/🏏_where_have_all_the_linesmen_gone.md

 # 🏏 Where Have All The Linesmen Gone?

 **First created:** 2026-09-20 | **Last updated:** 2026-09-20
-*Undercover policing, sexual consent, coercive control, hidden state power, and the curious disappearance of everyone responsible for calling OUT.*
+*Undercover policing, sexual consent, hidden state power, institutional unlearning, and the curious disappearance of everyone responsible for calling OUT.*

 ---